juanchossn/HyperInSPACE/README.md

 such radiometric data to SeaBASS.
 Radiometry processed in HCP are used for water optical characterization, ocean color product retrieval algorithm development, and orbital platform validation.

-Currently, HCP supports <a href='https://www.seabird.com/'>Sea-Bird Scientific</a> HyperSAS packages with and without SolarTracker or pySAS platforms as well as [TriOS](https://www.trios.de/en/radiometers.html) used in manual configuration.
+Currently, HyperCP supports <a href='https://www.seabird.com/'>Sea-Bird Scientific</a> HyperSAS packages with and without SolarTracker or pySAS platforms as well as [TriOS](https://www.trios.de/en/radiometers.html) used in manual configuration.
 If you are interested in integrating support for your platform, contact us at the email addresses below the copyright.

+HyperCP is an **open science**, **open-source** collaboration to facilitate community development of a processor for in situ above-water radiometry for aquatic biogeochemistry applications, algorithm development and satellite validations.
+The Collaboration aims to achieve the highest quality in situ measurement processing, extensions to new field instrument platforms, measurement uncertainty propagation according to metrological standards, and other improvements to the algorithms and the processor package.

 ## Version 1.1.2 (see Changelog.md)